sailontmornsheng/python-aws-kaizo/README.md

     cd aws-ec2-instance-fetcher
     ```

-3. Run the script:
+3. Install Required Packages:

     ```bash
+    pip install -r requirements.txt
+    ```

+4. Install Required Packages:

+    ```bash
     python ec2_instance_fetcher.py
     ```

-4. Enter your AWS Access Key, AWS Secret Key, and AWS Region as prompted.
+5. Enter your AWS Access Key, AWS Secret Key, and AWS Region as prompted.

-5. The script will fetch information about running EC2 instances and export it to an Excel file with a name like `running_instances_<region>.xlsx`.
+6. The script will fetch information about running EC2 instances and export it to an Excel file with a name like `running_instances_<region>.xlsx`.

 ## Note